NTTLimitedRD/PowerShell.REST.API/README.md

 It hosts a PowerShell runspace pool to load, run and check PowerShell scripts, capturing errors and stack traces to the logs and parsing complex PowerShell response objects back into JSON.

-It also supports async jobs to be run as seperate threads, with the job results to be stored on disk.
+It also supports async jobs to be run as separate threads, with the job results to be stored on disk.

 ## How it works